 To determine how best to teach and assess resilience-related constructs in the educational context, it may be necessary to consider in greater depth the types of stressors or pressures students commonly encounter, and what students need to draw upon to be 'resilient.'
 For example, attrition and retention research indicates that stressors such as financial problems, academic difficulties, family responsibilities, personal problems and poor quality of teaching are linked to withdrawal from study (Willcoxson, Cotter & Joy, 2011).
 Viewed from this perspective, resilience would appear to represent a multidimensional construct involving the interplay between external and internal factors, where behaviours result in favorable outcomes they are characterized as 'resilient.'
 As such, it may not be possible to disentangle external factors from internal ones, since they likely interact with one another to shape positive adaptation.
-It may also be difficult to divorce external and internal factors from outcomes, since a resilient student may be described as someone who benefits from protective external factors and displays a combination of resilience-related skills and outcomes.
+It may also be difficult to divorce external and internal factors and displays a combination of resilience-related skills and outcomes.
 For example, a student may be characterized as resilient if she (variously and in combination): (a) has had many opportunities to master leadership skills; (b) is self-motivated; (c) employs adaptive coping strategies; or (d) performs well academically.